frictionlessdata/tabulator-py/README.md

   stream.read() # [['Alex', 21]]
 ```

-You can also pass a lists of strings to define the headers expliticly:
+You can also pass a lists of strings to define the headers explicitly:

 ```python
 with Stream([['Alex', 21]], headers=['name', 'age']) as stream: